Don Tony And Kevin Castle Show 10/21/24

 Some Topics Discussed:

-- Samantha Irvin abruptly leaves WWE and is replaced with Lillian Garcia
+- Samantha Irvin abruptly leaves WWE and is replaced with Lilian Garcia

 - DT and Kev are convinced the departure of Samantha Irvin from WWE was not as amicable as many believe.
 And contrary to what many wrestling fans are doing, Ricochet should not be blamed for her WWE departure